Sardar Udham: Post-production

 The film's post-production was scheduled to begin during mid-March 2020, but was delayed due to the COVID-19 lockdown in India.
 On 8 June 2020, the makers decided to begin post-production activities for the film, with Sircar activating a four-phase plan, starting with the editing process, which would go on for 15–20 days.
 Chandrashkehar Prajapati was the editor of the film, and during the editing process, only the director, editor, and his assistants were allowed inside the editing room, working while strictly adhering to social distancing protocols, and had to complete all editing works before the night curfew at 7:00 p.m.
 He also felt grateful that the film industry has developed an app that allowed them to share edited content, frame by frame, with explanatory comments, back and forth through the internet.
 Sircar wanted to resume visual effects in the second phase of post-production, but this was pushed back, as this required a larger crew of about 150–200 people.

 Composer Shantanu Moitra worked on the film's score during June 2020.
 During mid-September 2020, the filmmakers resumed work on visual effects.
 Work on the sound design resumed in October, as the last phase in the post-production process.
 A part of the sound design was done in Europe, and another part took place in-house in Kolkata.
 Other activities such as digital intermediate, color grading and pre-visualization eventually began during early-2021.
 As per the suggestion of cinematographer Avik Mukhopadhyay and other crew members — executive producer Kumar Thakur, art directors Mansi Mehta and Dmitriy Malich — the filmmakers focused on the use of colour palettes with a gray-colored theme during the foreign sequences, and a sepia-colored theme for the sequences in Amritsar.
 Vicky Kaushal completed dubbing for his portions in September 2021.

-Music
+Soundtrack

 Sardar Udham is a song-less film; its soundtrack featured six instrumental compositions used in the film score curated and composed by Shantanu Moitra, which was recorded during the COVID-19 lockdown period in June 2020, and were produced by George Joseph.
 The soundtrack was released by Zee Music Company on 2 October 2021.